How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 - Build a Portfolio: Document your experiences with measurable outcomes.
 For instance, “Reduced operational costs by 10% by streamlining workflows” is more impactful than vague descriptions.

-- Seek out recommendations – Strong references from supervisors or professors can boost your application.
+- Seek out recommendations – Getting strong references from former managers or professors.

 Step 3: Create a Polished Application